cssidy/personal-site/_posts/2018-07-15-Surviving-The-Open-Office.md

 become one of the most dreaded office configurations among workers, possibly even less popular than the cubicle.

 Open offices _can_ work well for certain job positions.
-However, in software development I find them to be a huge hindrance to the type of work that's expected of me to produce.
+However, in software development I find them to be a huge hindrance to the type of work that's expected.
 Despite that, they seem to be all the rage right now.
 Sure, there are phases in software development that require brainstorming and intense socialization, but when that's through we generally all disperse to tackle our individual piece of the code.
 Open offices are not conducive to concentration and logical problem solving, which is largely a solo task with occasional collaboration from peers when stuck.
 And because